Interstate 25 in Colorado: Interstate completion

 As the national Interstate Highway System began to take shape, actual "interstate" connections began to be made.
 Wyoming came first in 1964, building a 9 mi link north to Cheyenne that was connected to Colorado's 17 mi stretch.

 Linking to New Mexico in the south would prove more problematic as the planned route had to stretch over Raton Pass, and its accompanying 1800 ft elevation change, within just 13 mi.
 Once again, US 85 and US 87 were used, but it had to be regraded in places to meet Interstate design guidelines.
 Construction began in 1960, with a link to the city of Trinidad completed by 1963.
 The Trinidad Segment (as CDOT now calls the Raton Pass span) was not fully completed until 1968.

 The final segment of the Colorado portion of I-25, connecting the cities of Walsenburg and Trinidad, was completed during 1969.
 This meant that four lanes of high-speed, nonstop freeway were finally open for a full 305 mi from New Mexico north to Wyoming.

-Modern expansion
+Improvements and expansion

 As both population and traffic increased in Colorado during the 1990s and 2000s, the Colorado Department of Transportation has planned and completed major improvements for the city corridors along I-25.